This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Instructions

-- Add the wine and continue to saute until the liquid has almost disappeared (1 minute or so).
-Add the tomato paste, tomato puree and beef stock and stir through.
-Bring it to a simmer.
+- Add wine and continue to saute until the liquid reduces and is almost gone (1 minute or so).
+Add tomato paste, puree, and beef stock.
+Stir, and bring to a simmer.⅓ cup tomato paste, 1½ cups tomato puree, ¾ cup beef stock, ½ cup red wine

-- Pour the mixture over the top of the beef in the slow cooker and cook on low for 6-8 hours, mixing it around every so often.
-It's ready when the beef starts falling apart with a fork and not much pressure.
+- Pour the mixture over the top of the beef in the slow cooker.
+Cook on low for 6-8 hours, mixing it every so often.
+It’s ready when the beef starts to fall apart easily with a fork.

 - Bring a large pot of water to a boil.
-Season with salt; add pasta and cook, stirring occasionally, until just al dente.
-Drain quickly, reserving ½ cup of the pasta water.
+Season the water with salt, then, when boiling, add the pasta and cook.
+Stir occasionally until al dente, then drain quickly, reserving ½ cup of the pasta water.

 - Add the pasta straight to the ragu, and toss to coat.
-Stir in some of the reserved pasta water by tablespoonfuls if sauce seems dry.
-Divide pasta among warm plates.
-Sprinkle with grated parmesan and fresh parsley.
+Stir in some of the reserved pasta water by the Tablespoon if the sauce seems dry.
+Divide the pasta among warmed plates, sprinkle with parmesan, and enjoy!

 Notes